forcedotcom/cli/releasenotes/sf/README.md

     `sf deploy metadata validate --source-dir force-app --target-org my-prod-org --async`

-    Pass the `resume` command a job ID to resume watching the asynchronous command:
+    Resume watching the asynchronous command by passing the job ID to the `resume` command:

     `sf deploy metadata resume --job-id 0Af0x000017yLUFCA2`

     Cancel a deploy operation that hasn't yet completed in the org using the `cancel` command.
-Deploy operations include standard deploys, quick deploys, deploy validations, and deploy cancellations.
+In this context, "deploy operations" include standard deploys, quick deploys, deploy validations, and deploy cancellations.

     `sf deploy metadata cancel --job-id 0Af0x000017yLUFCA2`

     Want to check the status of a deploy operation?
-Easy!
 Use the `report` command:

     `sf deploy metadata report --job-id 0Af0x000017yLUFCA2`

+    Lost the job ID?
+Don't panic!
+Specify the `--use-most-recent` flag with any command that takes a job ID:

+    `sf deploy metadata resume --use-most-recent`

-     See the `--help` of each command for additional interesting flags and examples.
+    See the `--help` of each command for more interesting flags and examples.

 ## 1.26.0 (May 5, 2022) [stable]